 This is most often due to external factors, such as an incompatibility issue with a plugin or theme, a problem with your web host, or incorrect settings.
-No matter what the cause is, however, troubleshooting your links’ poor performance is a straightforward process.
+No matter what the cause, however, troubleshooting Pretty Links performance is a straightforward process.

 In this article, we’ll take you through that process step-by-step.
 We’ll cover some of the factors that could cause your links to redirect slowly, and show you how to fix them.
 Let’s get started!

 1. Change Your Tracking Style